Academic Courses

 Instructor: Elizabeth Hutton Turner

-“American Modernisms” and will explore the range of artists who exhibited with Alfred Stieglitz between 1905 and 1946.
-Collector/Museum Director Duncan Phillips worked with Alfred Stieglitz from 1926 to 1946 pursuing many right answers to the question of what it meant to be “American” and “Modern” in the twentieth century.
-Over the course of twenty years Phillips assembled a unique collection of paintings, drawings and photographs.
-Some artists such as Arthur G. Dove and John Marin, Phillips collected in depth.
-However his limited selections of Georgia O’Keeffe, Marsden Hartley, Charles Demuth, Charles Sheeler, Alfred Maurer, Max Weber, and Man Ray are equally compelling.
+“American Modernisms” explored the range of artists who exhibited with Alfred Stieglitz between 1905 and 1946.
+Collector/Museum Director Duncan Phillips worked with Alfred Stieglitz from 1926 to 1946 pursuing the question of what it meant to be “American” and “Modern” in the twentieth century.
+Phillips collected artists such as Arthur G. Dove and John Marin in depth, though his limited selections of Georgia O’Keeffe, Marsden Hartley, Charles Demuth, Charles Sheeler, Alfred Maurer, Max Weber, and Man Ray are equally compelling.

 In partnership with the University of Virginia